 The consultation paper produced by Natural England, 'A family of unique trails' considered the future management of National Trails from April 2013.
-The consultation on this document and the proposals contained within closed on 5 July 2012.
 The core proposition put forward is that central government should continue to invest in Trail maintenance across England while local delivery is more clearly devolved to Trail Partnerships.
 The following is proposed:

-- o a new framework for setting and measuring quality standards - an overhaul of the grant system proposing one grant offer per trail, provided as a single sum and with indicative funding for three years - greater autonomy for Trail Partnerships in how they achieve a well maintained trail, including how funds are managed and distributed - o more involvement of users in Trail management enabling users to have a stronger say and be involved in monitoring the quality provision
+- a new framework for setting and measuring quality standards - an overhaul of the grant system proposing one grant offer per trail, provided as a single sum and with indicative funding for three years - greater autonomy for Trail Partnerships in how they achieve a well maintained trail, including how funds are managed and distributed - more involvement of users in Trail management

-Natural England expects to publish its response to this consultation in the Autumn of 2012.
-The Trails Management Plan will need to be updated accordingly to take account of revised Quality Standards and to support any Trails Partnership as appropriate.
+Once Natural England publishes its response to this consultation, the Trails Management Plan will need to be updated accordingly to take account of revised Quality Standards and to support any Trails Partnership as appropriate.
+It has been confirmed that Walk England will manage all promotional activity of National Trails from April 2013.